 - 2 to 4 large eggs

-- 2 to 3 teaspoons grated Parmesan, plus more to taste
+- 2 to 3 teaspoons grated Parmesan, plus more to taste (optional)

-- Chile oil or hot sauce (optional)
+- Chile oil or store-bought or homemade hot sauce (optional)

-- Bread, preferably toasted (mandatory)
+- Bread, preferably toasted (optional)

 - 1. Pour the olive oil into a skillet, then add the garlic, scatter in the red pepper flakes, and heat the skillet over medium, stirring, for 1 minute.